Wolves sign £28m Barcelona full-back Semedo | Goal.com

 Wolves have completed the signing of Nelson Semedo from Barcelona for £28 million ($37m).

-The final deal fee could rise to £38m ($48m) including variables, with Barca confirming Semedo's departure via their official website on Wednesday.
+The final transfer fee could rise to £38m ($48m) including variables, with Barca confirming Semedo's departure via their official website on Wednesday.

 "FC Barcelona and Wolverhampton Wanderers Football Club have reached an agreement for the transfer of the player Nélson Semedo," the La Liga giants' statement reads.